-Counter-Terror Police Are Responding To A Reported Hostage-Taking At A French Supermarket
+French Police Have Killed A Reported Hostage-Taker At A Supermarket

-French police are responding to a reported hostage situation at a supermarket in a small town in the south of the country.
+French police have shot and killed a suspected hostage-taker at a supermarket in the south of the country.

-Elite counter-terror police have been deployed to the Super U shop in Trèbes, near the historic town of Carcassonne.
+French authorities confirmed to BuzzFeed News that the gunman had been killed after elite counter-terror police stormed the Super U supermarket in Trèbes, near the historic town of Carcassonne.

-French prime minister Edouard Philippe, who is flying to the scene, said "all the information available to us suggests that this would be a terrorist act."
+French president Emmanuel Macron, speaking in Brussels, said he believed the hostage-taking was a terrorist act.

+The country's prime minister Edouard Philippe and interior minister Gerard Collomb were travelling to the scene.

-At least two people have been killed, and several more are in a serious condition, according to several local media reports.
+Local media reports said the gunman had killed two people, and left several more in a serious condition.
 French newspaper Le Parisien said that authorities had warned to "expect other victims."

 A Super U employee described fleeing the supermarket while the attacker opened fire.
 "I heard gunshots, we brought out as many people as we could," they told French news network BFMTV.